Badamrao Pandit

-Badamrao Lahurao Pandit is a leader of Shiv Sena (UBT) from Beed district in Marathwada, India.
-He was member of the legislative assembly from Georai (Vidhan Sabha constituency) and a former minister of state in Maharashtra.
+Badamrao Lahurao Pandit is a leader of Bhartiya Janata party from Georai, Beed district in Marathwada, India.
+He was a member of the legislative assembly from Georai (Vidhan Sabha constituency) and a former minister of state in Maharashtra.
+He was also an independent MLA from Georai in1995 and 1999.

+Nicknamed as Aaba, he is a backbone of Dalits and the poor.

+His children are named Yudhajit Pandit and Yashraj Pandit.